19 ESSENTIAL Woodworking Tools

 5. Band Saw For Cutting Wood

 A bandsaw is a power tool that features a long, continuous blade that is mounted on a set of wheels and used to cut through wood.
-In woodworking projects, a bandsaw is particularly useful for several reasons:
+In woodworking projects like making handmade cutting boards for example, a bandsaw is particularly useful for several reasons:

 Cutting Curves and Shapes: Bandsaws can be used to make intricate cuts and shapes in wood that are difficult or impossible to achieve with other types of saws.
 The narrow blade allows for greater precision and tighter curves.